-How do I know if a work after 1925 is in the public domain?
+How do I know if a work from 1926 or later is in the public domain?

 This is a difficult question with no quick answer.
 The copyright for some works published prior to the 1976 law may not have been renewed.
 The Copyright Office maintains a database of copyright registrations back to 1978.
 The Copyright Office also publishes a circular How to Investigate the Copyright Status of a Work.
 Prior to 1978, the Copyright Office can do a manual search of it records for a fee.